DavidRooney/DevToolShed/README.md

 * [Dropbox](https://www.dropbox.com/) - Online File transfer app.
 * [Gigjam](https://www.microsoft.com/gigjam) - Business to Client communication platform by Microsoft. allows a customer to easily and quickly review documents, edit them or sign them off.
 Also works on all devices.
 Video on the home page shows how powerful this is.
 * [Postman](https://www.getpostman.com/) - A chrome app for sending http request.
 Makes testing an API much easier!
-* [CatLight](https://catlight.io/) - build notification app.
+* [CatLight](https://catlight.io/) - build notification service that can run on windows and macs.
 Easy to set up with various build platforms including TFS and a very attractive app to view current builds and notify if one breaks.

 ## Social Media
 * [Twitter](https://twitter.com/) - A good resource for keeping up to date.
 I have a dev account set up which I use to just follow people within my industry.
 This helps me stay up to date.
 To see who I have followed look at my dev twitter handle @DaveRooney_Dev.